c2-d2/rase-pipeline/readme.md

 ## Quick example

+The following example demonstrates the power of RASE with metagenomic reads.
+The entire computation takes only 6m on a standard laptop (MacBook Pro).
+Note that this is the experiment from Figure 3 (with human reads removed in-silico).

 ```bash
 # add Bioconda channels, and create and activate an environment for RASE
 conda config --add channels defaults